Ionization Energy Trends On Periodic Table

 While the general trend is that ionization energy increases across a period, there are some exceptions.
 These exceptions typically occur between groups 2 and 13 and between groups 15 and 16.

 • Between Groups 2 and 13: The ionization energy of group 13 elements (e.g., boron) is lower than that of group 2 elements (e.g., beryllium).
 This is because the outermost electron in group 13 elements is in a p orbital, which is higher in energy and farther from the nucleus than the s orbital electrons in group 2 elements.
-Therefore, it is easier to remove the p electron, resulting in a lower ionization energy.
+Because of this, it is easier to remove the p electron, resulting in a lower ionization energy.

 • Between Groups 15 and 16: The ionization energy of group 16 elements (e.g., oxygen) is lower than that of group 15 elements (e.g., nitrogen).
 This is because the outermost electron configuration of group 15 elements is ns²np³, which has a half-filled p subshell.
 Half-filled subshells are particularly stable, making it more difficult to remove an electron.
 In contrast, group 16 elements have an ns²np⁴ configuration, where one of the p orbitals is doubly occupied.
 The repulsion between the two electrons in this orbital makes it easier to remove one of them, resulting in a lower ionization energy.